The rising popularity of black and white photographs of animals in the wild

 A new era of black and white wildlife photography

 The Wildlife Photographer of the Year competition flirted briefly with a black-and-white category, but we had to wait until 2007 for it to become a regular feature.
-(An exception was Martin Colbeck’s Clash of the Bulls Elephants of 2005, which may well be the most impressive black-and-white picture of the competition's history.)

 But it was the year 2005 when things really got going for the new genre of black and white wildlife photography, with Nick Brandt showing us that wildlife could look good without colour.
 He used a Pentax 67 medium format camera and black and white film to create animal pictures in black and white.